koettet/Capstone-Project/starter_file/README.md

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

+1. Only 13 of the 75 features were used.
+By including further features we might be able to generate a better performace.
+2. For AML only one run was done.
+By taken these result into account for a second run a better solution might be possible.
+One option could be to block certrain model types to find a better solution by using the compute power more efficiently.
+3. Only logistic regression was was considererd as custom model.
+Further HyperDrive runs with other model types could be considered.
+4. Instead of weighted AUC other metrics could be used.
+However, I feel like the AUC is a good pick without knowing more details.
+5. The dataset should be grown and upted by further observations.
+Also before using the model anywhere in the world and for all kind of people, I would check where and how the observations of the dataset were created.
+This might help to determine the validity of the model for new observations.